tkoenig1/coarray-tutorial/tutorial.md

 This is more loosely coupled than the thread model, where threads share variables unless explicitly directed otherwise.

-Using PGAS means that coarray Fortran can be used on a massively massively parallel computing system as well as a shared-memory implementation on a single, multi-CPU computer.
+Using PGAS means that coarray Fortran can be used on a massively parallel computing system as well as a shared-memory implementation on a single, multi-CPU computer.

 ## A remark on compiling and running the example programs

-If you want to try out the example programs, you need have a coarray-capable compiler and know how to compile and run the programs.
+If you want to try out the example programs, you need to have a coarray-capable compiler and know how to compile and run the programs.
 Setting the number of images is done in a compiler-dependent manner, usually via a compiler option, an environment variable, or, if the system is MPI-based, as an argument